shoaibkamil/allcomb/README.md

 - `lists` is a list of lists
 - `func` is a side-effect free function that returns something
 - `args` is the rest of arguments to pass to `func`
-- `nproc` is optional argument that tells the specializer how many processes to use
+- `nproc` is optional argument that tells the specializer how many processes to use.
+If not specified, the specializer will try to detect the number of available cores.

 The function signature for `func` must be such that it takes in `a+b` arguments, where `a` is the number of lists, and `b` is the number of